jano7/executor/README.md

 // execute more tasks ... at most 10 will be scheduled

-// before shutting down you can call a 'drain' method which blocks until all submitted task have been executed boundedExecutor.drain(aTimeout, TimeUnit.SECONDS); // returns true if drained; false if timeout elapses
+// before shutting down you can call a 'drain' method which blocks until all submitted task have been executed boundedExecutor.drain(aTimeout, TimeUnit.SECONDS); // returns true if drained; false if the timeout elapses

 // newly submitted tasks will be rejected after calling 'drain'